 -

 Cybercrime (computer crime) is the use of a computer system or technology to commit and aid in the commission of a crime.
 Computer crimes provide three attractive advantages.
-These are speed, convenience and anonymity.
+These are speed, convenience, and anonymity.
 Just as computer systems have made traditional commerce dramatically more efficient, it has done the same to criminal enterprises.
-For example, a drug deal may save a database of suppliers and customers on his cell phone for easy use.
-A computer system and a scanner may be used to create false documentation.
+For example, a drug dealer may save a database of suppliers and customers on his cell phone for easy use.
+A forger uses A computer system and a scanner to create false documentation.
 The computer's role continues to increase and evolve both in business and in its potential for misuse.

 Some examples include:

 From 2007 until 2008, it is estimated cybercrime cost over $ 8 billion.
 Law enforcement and the private sector are constantly struggling to keep pace with criminals.
-This is made even more difficult for the public and private computer crime investigator because the technology itself is continuing to evolve.
+It is even more difficult for public and private computer crime investigators because the technology is evolving.
 For example, the cell phone was once just a simple device to make a telephone call.
 Now a "smart" phone has more technology than was used to place the first man on the moon.
-The smart phone has the ability make a telephone call, but it can also be used to send emails, instant messages, text messages, take pictures, compose text documents and much - much more.
+The smartphone can make a telephone call, but it sends emails, instant messages, text messages, takes pictures, composes text documents, and much more.
 The same is true of the computer system.
 The early computer systems were just electronic typewriters.
-Now average home computers can run a website, a database, a financial program, a complete desktop publishing suite of programs and much more.
+Now average home computers can run a website, a database, a financial program, a complete desktop publishing suite of programs, and much more.

 Tips to Avoid Computer Crime / Cyber Crime

 The FBI provides the following tips to limit your exposure to computer crime.
-Here are their tips.
+Here are their suggestions.

 A victim can report cybercrime to several different government agencies.
 Please bear in mind these organizations may receive a large number of complaints.
-Your information may be used for information only.
-This does not mean that the organization will open a criminal case.
-Each organization has it's own internal means of determining what it will open a criminal case.
+It does not mean that the organization will open a criminal case.
+Each organization has internal means of determining what will open a criminal case.

 It is also possible to report this information to private watchdog organizations